jeffgore00/jg_ts_react_node_project_skeleton/README.md

 ## User-facing functionality and public APIs

-Since this is a boilerplate, the functionality out-of-the-box is minimal.
+Since this is a boilerplate, the user-facing functionality out-of-the-box is minimal.

 - A very simple homepage at `GET /`: